-Sub Agents: These are the branches/outlets or agents not directly controlled by the FI on a day-to-day basis.
-These will be managed by a super agent.
-However, these must have a similar service level agreement with the super agent as the super agent will have with the FI.
+Sub Agents: These are the branches/outlets or franchised locations managed by a super agent and not directly controlled by the FI on a day-to-day basis.
+However, in case of franchised locations, these must have a similar service level agreement with the super agent as the super agent will have with the FI.

-5.3 Agent Due Diligence
+6.3 Agent Due Diligence

-Use of agents in $\mathcal{BB}$ exposes FI to significant operational and reputational risks.
+Use of agents in BB exposes FI to significant operational and reputational risks.
 Efficient and foolproof Agent Due Diligence (ADD) procedures must exist to mitigate these risks.